Web Design Wilmington NC

 For a budget of less than $500

-Even on the smallest budget, we can produce a site which will introduce your business and allow your audience to engage and connect with you.
+Even on the smallest budget, we can produce a website design which will introduce your business and allow your audience to engage and connect with you.
 Excellent Content Management Systems (such as WordPress, the platform this site is built on) offer a vast spectrum of designs and functions at a low cost.
 You should expect to utilize a “theme”, or adapted design, rather than a design which is fully custom built.
 You should also expect to provide your own copy and images to be integrated into your pages.
-One huge advantage of any Content Management System is that, one your web site build is in place, you will have an extensive level of access to make your own changes as needed, without the need to understand a single line of programming code.
+One huge advantage of any Content Management System is that once your website build is in place, you will have an extensive level of access to make your own changes as needed, without the need to understand a single line of programming code.
 As such, even on the smallest budget, this is a great way to get you started!

 For a budget of $500 to $1,000

-For this size budget you should expect more customization to your design, across a site of around five to ten pages.
+For this size budget, you should expect more customization to your website design, with around five to ten pages.
 In addition to design, you should also focus on content and copy, as well as a level of Search Engine Optimization.
-Content is the most essential part of your web presence.
-There is overwhelming evidence that prioritizing quality content, Search Engine work, and connection to social media is key to long term growth and results at this level of budget.
+Content is the most essential part of your online presence.
+There is overwhelming evidence that prioritizing quality content, search engine work, and connection to social media is key to long term growth and results at this level of budget.

 For a budget of $1,000 to $2,000

-For this level of investment, you should expect a fully custom design.
-You will still be looking to find the right balance of copy creation, graphical design, Search Engine optimization, and custom functionality such as online payments and purchasing.
-In can be sensible to break your project up into phased roll outs.
-Additionally, it can greatly increase you scope if you have an in-house team member who can produce great copy and has the knowledge to grow your presence on Social Media.
-At Wilmington Web we can help you both optimize your spend in the way that most delivers on your unique needs, and also provide training to your team to help you make big savings by bringing regular important tasks in-house for your organization.
+For this level of investment, you should expect a fully custom web design.
+You will still be looking to find the right balance of copy creation, graphical design, search engine optimization, and custom functionality such as online payments and purchasing.
+It can be sensible to break your project up into phased roll outs.
+Additionally, it can greatly increase your scope if you have an in-house team member who can produce great copy and has the knowledge to grow your presence on social media.
+At Wilmington Web, we can help you both optimize your spend in the way that delivers on your unique needs, and also provide training to your team to help you make big savings by bringing regular important tasks in-house for your organization.

 For a budget of $2,000 to $5,000

 For this level of budget you should expect a high degree of custom design and custom functionality.
 A site such as this can truly put you ahead of the competition by guiding your leads and clients through a structured online process carefully designed to meet your goals.
-You should expect copy and graphical work, Search Engine Optimization, Social Media integration, and e-commerce automation and integration.
-For this level of investment you should expect to receive an online presence which will become an indispensable and powerful arm of your organization.
+You should expect copy and graphical work, search engine optimization, social media integration, and e-commerce automation.
+For this level of investment, you should expect to receive an online presence which will become an indispensable and powerful arm of your organization.

 For a budget of $5,000 +

-For investments at this level you will receive custom design, custom functionality, graphics, content, Search Engine and Social Media work.
-Our team will work closely with you at every level to craft a site which strongly focuses your target audience and the action lines and processes they will follow to successful conversions online.
+For investments at this level you will receive custom web design, custom functionality, graphics, content, search engine, and social media work.
+Our team will work closely with you at every level to craft a website which strongly focuses your target audience and the action lines and processes they follow to successful conversions online.
 At this level you are looking at a true revolution for your organization, taking you to a whole new phase of technological advancement and success.
 As you grow, your site will be fully reflexive to new needs and challenges, while giving you a truly solid foundation for your core activities.

-AT WILMINGTON WEB OUR GOAL IS TO DELIVER YOU A SITE THAT MEETS YOUR NEEDS AND FALLS INSIDE YOUR BUDGET.
+AT WILMINGTON WEB, OUR GOAL IS TO DELIVER YOU A WEBSITE THAT MEETS YOUR NEEDS AND BUDGET.

-We begin every project by listening to you to discover your needs and then offer solutions that will meet these in the best time frame and at the right price.
+We begin every project by listening to you to discover your needs and then offering solutions that will meet these in the best time frame and at the right price.

 So, you have just launched your new web campaign.
 The site is live, the buzz is spreading across social media, and the clicks and enquiries are starting to roll in.
-There are three ways our Wilmington Web team can still be of help to your organization:
+There are three ways our Wilmington Website Design team can still be of help to your organization:

 1. Continuing Technical and Design Support

-We realize our role does not end on the day of your web site launch.
-Think of us as a trusted arm of your technical team, only a phone call or e-mail away and ready to respond to any question, problem or request.
+We realize our role does not end on the day of your website launch.
+Think of us as a trusted arm of your technical team, only a phone call or e-mail away and ready to respond to any question, problem, or request.
 To make every penny you spend work hard for you, we offer custom support packages tailored to the specific needs of your organization and technologies.
-You can have our team available when you need for changes and technical solutions starting at as little as $50.
+You can have our team available when needed for changes and technical solutions starting at as little as $50.
 We believe you should only pay for the services you require.
 Tell us your needs and let us give you the solution.

 2. Team and One-On-One Training and Support

-At Wilmington Web, we understand that bringing some skills in house can represent a real improvement in costs and responsive stability.
-For this reason we are happy to offer custom training solutions on a variety of software and technologies, from WordPress, to blogging and pod-casting, as well as Social Media such as Facebook.
+At Wilmington Web, we understand that bringing some skills in-house can represent a real improvement in costs and responsive stability.
+For this reason, we are happy to offer custom training solutions on a variety of software and technologies, from WordPress, to blogging, as well as social media.
 We are experienced in training in both one-on-one and small team environments.
 Tell us your needs and let us give you the very best solutions.

 3. Your Next Development Phase

-Unlike printed material, a web site is a fluid document that grows with time and responds to changes in your organization’s needs.
+Unlike printed material, a website is a fluid document that grows with time and responds to changes in your organization’s needs.
 Our goal is to work beside you to help you plan and budget for these new development phases.
-We have years of experience work on project plans of all sizes and shapes, and we hope you will trust us to become an important part of the team that takes you from success to success in the outstanding years to come.
+We have years of experience working on project plans of all shapes and sizes, and we hope you will trust us to become an important part of the team that takes you from success to success in the outstanding years to come.